Volume 50 (2004) No. 1

 MHC class I chain-related genes (MIC) are located within the MHC class I region of chromosome 6.
 Sequence analysis of the

-gene showed a trinucleotide repeat (GCT) microsatellite polymorphism within the transmembrane region.
+MIC-A gene showed a trinucleotide repeat (GCT) microsatellite polymorphism within the transmembrane region.
 So far, six alleles

 of the exon 5 of the MIC-A gene, which consist of 4, 5, 6, 9 and 10 repetitions of GCT, or five repetitions of GCT with an additional